 How to Grow Sempervivum Plants

 Growing plants from scratch is a fairly easy process with most plants, but if you want to grow sempervivum from seed you will need to know a few tricks.
 The initial process is easy and similar to any seed.
-Plant seeds in 2-inch pots on the surface of the soil.
+Plant seeds in 2 inch (5 cm.) pots on the surface of the soil.
 Just press them into the soil.
-The seeds need light to germinate and temperatures of at least 70 degrees Fahrenheit (21 C.).
+The seeds need light to germinate and temperatures of at least 70 degrees F. (21 C.).

-If they don’t germinate in 4 to 5 weeks, the experts say to put the pots in the refrigerator for 2 to 4 weeks and repeat the sun and temperature conditions.
+If they don’t germinate in four to five weeks, the experts say to put the pots in the refrigerator for two to four weeks and repeat the sun and temperature conditions.
 In most cases, the seed will germinate and you will get tiny rosettes over time.
 The tricky bit is that when you grow sempervivum from seed, the plants may not be true to form, as they tend to hybridize quite easily.
 You will still get some fine and interesting plants, just not the same form as the parent.

 The easiest way to grow sempervivum plants is to separate their offsets.
 These will be clones of the parent and have a jump start on life.
 Of course, you can also purchase nursery plants too.